rimebrew/rimebrew/README.md

 # R I M E B R E W
 A RIME Schema Manager prototype.

+**I think what we really want is something like YaST that you can just point and click, everything is done.
+No search anything, No real any manual, No terminal.**

 **I currently working on a GUI client rather than a console interface ->** [rimebrew_qt](https://github.com/rimebrew/rimebrew_qt)

 [![PyPI version](https://badge.fury.io/py/rime-brew.svg)](https://pypi.org/project/rime-brew/)